Piceasoft/OnTheFly-Integrations/README.md

 Now let's restart the server and refresh our browser to see if the error view disappeared.

+> Tip: Add one additional option to skip the MDM profile installation for
+> quicker development.
+Add the following option to API URL query parameters.
+> `mdm_profile_policy  : 'no_installation'`

 Now that we have successfully loaded the OnTheFly JavaScript API into our web application it is time to actually do something with it.